VTDigger: Mentions

-The New York Times commended VTDigger for building strong social trust which has helped Vermont meet the unprecedented challenges of the Covid-19 pandemic with relative success.
+The New York Times reported that VTDigger had built social trust, which it said had helped Vermont respond to the challenges of the COVID-19 pandemic.

-Mark Shanahan wrote a feature about VTDigger as a model news organization for the front page of the Boston Globe.
+Mark Shanahan wrote a front-page feature about VTDigger for the Boston Globe.

-Local Independent Online News Publishers awareded VTDigger as the co-winner for the 2023 Public Service Award (Large Revenue Tier).
+Local Independent Online News Publishers named VTDigger as the co-winner for the 2023 Public Service Award (Large Revenue Tier).

 The Institute for Nonprofit News and the Single Subject News Project at Harvard Kennedy School's Shorenstein Center on Media, Politics and Public Policy published a case study about VTDigger titled "VTDigger: A Rising Star in Nonprofit News," which details the birth and rise of VTDigger and the role of Anne Galloway in this effort.
 In May 2018, according to the Institute for Nonprofit News, the VTDigger was averaging 300,000 monthly users with "a staff of 19 full-time employees, and an annual budget over $1.5 million".

 VTDigger is often referenced in the Burlington Free Press for breaking stories, such as the report of the testimony of a former Burlington College trustee before a federal grand jury about the involvement of Senator Bernie Sanders' wife, Dr. Jane Sanders, in the sale of property while she was president of Burlington College.
-The Burlington Free Press credited VTDigger for breaking the news of the testimony.
-VTDigger's coverage was also picked up in newspapers across the country.
+The Burlington Free Press attributed the initial report of the testimony to VTDigger.
+VTDigger's coverage was also reported by other newspapers across the country.

-A 2010 Burlington Free Press article about the ACLU's attempt to get information from a Vermont town about an alleged racial profiling incident suggests that accepting the help of the ACLU to investigate the incident may have placed the VTDigger in a conflict of interest with journalistic objectivity.
+A 2010 Burlington Free Press article about the ACLU's attempt to get information from a Vermont town about an alleged racial profiling incident raised the possibility that accepting assistance from the ACLU in investigating the incident could have created a conflict of interested related to journalistic objectivity.
 The relationship between the VTDigger and ACLU on this case is mentioned again in a Burlington Free Press article about the ACLU's request to the VT Supreme Court to release the documents related to the incident.